urbit/docs/docs/using/messaging.md

     ~your-urbit:talk> ;leave ~binzod/urbit-meta

-There are two ways of using `:talk`: from the CLI or through a web ui available at `http://your-urbit.urbit.org/talk` (or `http://localhost:8080/talk`).
+There are two ways of using Talk: from the CLI or through a web ui available at `http://your-urbit.urbit.org/talk` (or `http://localhost:8080/talk`).